UMD-DRASTIC/drastic/documentation/listener.md

-Archive Analytics Indigo Listener
+Drastic Listener
 =================================

 Synopsis
 --------
-The listener is a daemon that executes user-created Python scripts when events trigger on the Indigo ORM.
+The listener is a daemon that executes user-created Python scripts when events trigger on the Drastic ORM.

 Overview of operation
 ---------------------